csonder/Nectar/README.md

 The Nectar website simulates an online drink store where users can:
 - Browse drink products
 - View product details
+- Interact with animated product elements
 - Add items to an order
 - Proceed through a checkout and payment flow (front-end only)
-- Interact with signup and contact pages
+- Use signup and contact pages

 All functionality is handled on the **client side**.